ricedust-school/art108-blog/final-project.md

 The reality set in that, ultimately, this was not a class in storytelling but a class in games.
 As it happens, failing fast is not only a mantra for game designers, it's also a mantra for the storytellers over at Pixar, and I had been failing quite slowly.

 Some days ago, the words fell into the right places and I arrived at a final draft.
 Much work remains, and I reassure myself that it's worth doing because it's hard.
-Truth be told, I have no idea whether it is a good story, but I can promise it will be an honest one.
+Truth be told, I have no idea whether it is a good story, but it is an honest one.